ajanthan/cmdline-openid-client/README.md

 Usage: openid-client
        This is a CLI to generate OpenID TD Token from an openID connect server.
 Create a service provider/application in the openID connect server with call back url : http://localhost:7000/callback and set below flags to get an ID token
 Flags:
-      --ias             OIDC issuer.
-IAS Default is https://<yourtenant>.accounts.ondemand.com; XSUAA Default is: https://uaa.cf.eu10.hana.ondemand.com/oauth/token
+      -issuer          IAS.
+Default is https://<yourtenant>.accounts.ondemand.com; XSUAA Default is: https://uaa.cf.eu10.hana.ondemand.com/oauth/token
-      --clientID        OIDC client ID.
+      -client_id       OIDC client ID.
 This is a mandatory flag.
-      --clientSecret    OIDC client secret.
+      -client_secret   OIDC client secret.
 This is an optional flag and only needed for confidential clients.
-      --refresh         Refresh the received id_token.
+      -refresh         Refresh the received id_token.
+      -h               Show this help
 ```
 for more details.